rsnitsch/vhs-deshaker/README.md

 ![alt text](docs/hiw_3_line_starts_merged.jpg)

 There are still many rows for which no line_start data is available.
-These gaps are filled by linear interpolation:
+These gaps are filled by linear interpolation (for inner gaps) and extrapolated via nearest-known-value replication (for outer gaps):

 ![alt text](docs/hiw_4_line_starts_interpolated.jpg)